The Complete Guide to The Tarbolton Reel

 The Tarbolton (E Dorian) The Longford Collector (G Major) The Sailor's Bonnet (D Major)

-Out of 521 community set transitions out of Tarbolton, 346 times (66.41%) transition directly into The Longford Collector.
-Out of those, 339 times (90.88%) continue into The Sailor's Bonnet.
+Out of 521 recorded set transitions out of Tarbolton, 346 times (66.41%) transition directly into The Longford Collector.
+Among those transitions, 339 times (90.88%) continue into The Sailor's Bonnet.
+View The Tarbolton Set Follow-On Tree →

 What Tunes Usually Precede Tarbolton?

-A Typical Tarbolton Session Set
+Three Typical Tarbolton Session Sets

 Set 1: The Definitive Coleman Set